Chinnari10/22RA1A0525/README.md

 ## Author
 A.Charanya
 # A simple React URL Shortener that allows you to shorten URLs with custom codes and validity
+#
+A simple React URL Shortener that allows you to shorten URLs with custom codes and validity.